-- Minnesota residents living in rural areas face unique challenges, even though the state as a whole ranks highly in health-related statistics.
-According to the Minnesota Department of Health: - ★ Those in greater Minnesota are less likely to visit a doctor each year than those in urban communities due to transportation, uninsurance, and provider network gap issues - 12% of rural Minnesotans rely on free or sliding-fee scale public clinics.
+Minnesota residents living in rural areas face unique challenges, even though the state as a whole ranks highly in healthrelated statistics

+- ★ Those in greater Minnesota are less likely to visit a doctor each year than those in urban communities due to transportation, uninsurance, and provider network gap issues - ★ 12% of rural Minnesotans rely on free or sliding-fee scale public clinics.
 We expect that cuts to safety net providers would be especially harmful to rural parts of the state - ★ 1 in 4 rural Minnesotans are covered by Medical Assistance or MinnesotaCare.
 This growing number is a reflection of many factors, including higher rates of poverty, selfemployment and small employers in rural communities Nearly a quarter of rural Minnesotans are still struggling with paying medical bills - ★ 1 in 5 rural Minnesotans are not getting needed health services because of cost